 On what occasions do I have to book an appointment and come to the Embassy to apply for documents?

 - You wish that someone else picks up your passport / ID card on your behalf.
-A written consent (pdf) can only be given at the Embassy.
+That person must hold Estonian citizenship.
+A written consent (pdf) can only be given at the Embassy together with the application.

 Estonian passport / ID-card for an adult